Close

 Tourist and Visitor Visas

 The Short-term Visit Visa accommodates leisure travelers for stays of up to 30 days, with possible extensions.
-Singapore visas can be issued as single or multiple entry, and are normally valid for 65 days from the date of visa issuance.
+Singapore visas can be issued as single or multiple entry; single-journey visas are commonly valid for nine weeks from the date of issuance.
 Business Visa is for individuals attending business negotiations, discussions, conferences, seminars, while Social Visa is for individuals travelling to Singapore for a holiday or private visit.
-Multiple Journey Visa suits frequent visitors, offering 2-year validity with multiple entries up to 30 days per visit.
+Multiple Journey Visa suits frequent visitors, typically valid for one, two or five years with multiple entries up to 30 days per visit.

 Business and Professional Visas